 Creating Native Plant Habitats at Home

-Early Residential Growth and Native Plant Decline in Marin
+Early Residential Growth in Marin

 The move to create native plant habitat in residential spaces gained additional momentum in 2022, when the Marin County Board of Supervisors passed a resolution stating that “the UC Marin Master Gardeners, Marin Monarch Working Group, and the Marin Agriculture Department should collaboratively engage in educating homeowners and home gardeners about creating pollinator gardens including habitat for the monarch butterflies.“